-Blogging is a passion of mine that I’ve recently been lucky enough to attempt to make a living out of.
+Blogging is a passion of mine that one day I aspire to make a living from.
 I always get a rush of excitement whenever a friend asks me for advice; Disconcur and Casadella probably regret ever showing me their blogs because I just Do.
 Not.
 Shut.
 Up. once I’ve caught even a whiff of interest!
 So, in order to spare them from my incessant ramblings, I’ve decided to share with you four tips for newbie bloggers who are looking to build an awesome community of like-minded readers.

 Write With Purpose

 Back when I first started Mama Needs Mana, I had an ambitious goal of writing a new post every day because I had read somewhere that it encourages visitors to return.
 But here’s the thing: without having any particular reason for writing other than my arbitrary deadline, my posts went down in quality very quickly.
 Writing for my pet project became a chore rather than something I genuinely wanted to do and my traffic suffered as a result.

 When blogging as a hobby, you need to do what is right for you.
 Readers can tell when your content is forced and your heart isn’t in it.
 It’s also not going to be very fun for you, either!
 Posting at regular intervals is important, but quality content that is written with a purpose is arguably more so.

 When looking at this issue from a business perspective, I usually recommend clients write detailed, well researched posts that are crammed with useful information for their target audience.
 This not only helps to establish their business as an authority in their industry, but it is also better when looking to convert leads into sales.